MomusWinner/ve/README.md

 1. An Odin source file in your project package.
 2. A shader header file at ``assets/shader/gen_types.h``.

-The generator creates type-safe getters and setters for each field:
+The generated Odin source file provides type-safe getter and setter functions for each field in your material struct:
 ```odin
     material: gfx.Material